 - Carlos Molina - Hard luck Carlos Molina finally picked up a title strap against Ishe Smith.
 Wasn't exactly an inspiring performance, but nevertheless, he got the job done.
 Has that draw against Lara, and that absurd DQ against Kirkland by the ridiculous Texas boxing commission.
 Had his fight against Jermall Charlo cancelled after running into past legal issues.
 Unfortunately, that only further slows his momentum.

 - Jermell Charlo - Charlo is another guy who hadn't exactly faced the best of competition.
 But then he stepped up against Gabriel Rosado, and really had a chance to display his skills.
-Brother Jermall gets a title shot next, but Jermell is riding high and could land a big fight this spring.
+Was dominant, if not exciting, against Charlie Ohta.

 - Austin Trout - It's hard to mark him down much for the Canelo fight, which was close, and he holds that win over Miguel Cotto as well.
 But he really looked miserable against Erislandy Lara.
 Inept.
 Confused.
 Clueless.
 Whatever descriptors you want, it was an ugly, ugly one-sided loss that hurts his standing.
 Styles make fights, of course, but Trout needs somebody with a style that matches up well with his in a hurry to come back with.